claytonhenrylewis/claytonhenrylewis.github.io/README.md

 # Resume
 I am a software developer looking to take my experience planning and building solutions and grow into a new role managing awesome projects.
-I love tabletop games and Heroscape chief among them.
+I love playing and playtesting tabletop games, Heroscape chief among them.
 I've played competitively at various levels, been involved in the online community, and organized local tournaments.
 I care a lot about the success of the game and the community that plays it.
 I would be excited and honored to contribute in tangible ways to the success of the next generation of Heroscape through creative problem solving, process improvement, and adaptability.

 ---